jimdavis1/Viral_Annotation/README.md

       ...
 ```

 The Viral_PSSM.json file is in a regular state of development, so this may change slightly, but the above shows an example for, *Arenaviridae*, and a single protein, GPC.
-The two highest level keys are `segments`, which contains information on segments that are used for genome quality evaluation ad `features`, which currently contains information on CDS, mat_peptide, and RNA features. <br>
+The two highest level keys are `segments`, which contains information on segments that are used for genome quality evaluation and `features`, which currently contains information on CDS, mat_peptide, and RNA features. <br>

 The following is a non-exhaustive description of fields that are used in the JSON<br><br>

 `max_len and min_len` maximum or minimum length of a contig or feature that is expected and evaluated by the genome quality checker (not all features or contigs will have this).
-The boundaries are currently very crude but effective<br><br>
+The boundaries are currently very crude, and not bound by any sort of statistics, but effective<br><br>

 `replicon_geometry` this is not currently used, but carries info on the genometry of the replicon and inserted into the GTO by the quality tool<br><br>